jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-04-26-life-or-death-the-emperors-proposition.markdown

 Interesting!
 The best scenario is putting one white marble in the first pouch, and the remaining 49 white and all 50 of the black marbles in the second pouch.

 Why is this the case?
 An even split of marbles will produce odds of 50%.
-But if we limit the range of possiblities for the one of the pouches, we can guarantee that every time the emperor picks that pouch we get the desired outcome, while picking the second pouch is <i>almost<i> a 50/50 shot.
+But if we limit the range of possiblities for the one of the pouches, we can guarantee that every time the emperor picks that pouch we get the desired outcome, while picking the second pouch is <i>almost</i> a 50/50 shot.
 So we get closer and closer to 75% chance of living.
 That's really the best odds this poor sap can hope for.

 <i>Complete code</i>
 ```ruby